lssweatherhead/react-redux-typescript-guide/docs/markdown/_intro.md

 _"This guide is a **living compendium** documenting the most important patterns and recipes on how to use **React** (and it's Ecosystem) in a **functional style with TypeScript** and to make your code **completely type-safe** while focusing on a **conciseness of type annotations** so it's a minimal effort to write and to maintain types in the long run."_

-To provide the best experience we focus on the symbiosis of type-safe complementary libraries and learning the concepts like [Type Inference](https://www.typescriptlang.org/docs/handbook/type-inference.html), [Control flow analysis](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#control-flow-based-type-analysis), [Generics](https://www.typescriptlang.org/docs/handbook/generics.html) and some [Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html).
+To provide the best static-typing experience we'll be diving into certain programming language concepts such as [Type Inference](https://www.typescriptlang.org/docs/handbook/type-inference.html), [Control flow analysis](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#control-flow-based-type-analysis), [Tagged union types](https://github.com/Microsoft/TypeScript/wiki/What%27s-new-in-TypeScript#tagged-union-types), [Generics](https://www.typescriptlang.org/docs/handbook/generics.html) and some [Advanced Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html).

 [![Join the chat at https://gitter.im/react-redux-typescript-guide/Lobby](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/react-redux-typescript-guide/Lobby)